Analysis | What You Need to Know About the Spreading Coronavirus

 Unlike SARS, relatively few cases have been reported outside mainland China.
 But in Hubei, thousands of people have been hospitalized in isolation wards and hundreds are being treated in intensive care units, creating what officials there have described as an “extreme, severe and abrupt public health crisis.”
 A Wuhan hospital saw coronavirus infections spread rapidly among health-care staff and other patients, according to a study published in the Journal of the American Medical Association.

 China’s government imposed a quarantine on Wuhan and more than a dozen other cities in the region, a travel ban covering in excess of 50 million people.
 New hospitals were built from the ground up in days, and the production of medical equipment ramped up.
-Patients were isolated to prevent any spread.
-Health officials are looking for, screening and monitoring people the patients had contact with.
-School holidays have been extended and work-from-home orders issued.
 The WHO has declared the outbreak a global health emergency, a designation that can help mobilize international responses.
 Anyone caught spreading misinformation was subject to criminal charges in some Asian countries.
-The U.S. State Department has advised people not to travel to China and said those already in the country should consider leaving.
 Hong Kong, the international financial center that functions with some autonomy from China, announced its own travel restrictions from the mainland.
 The U.S., Australia, India and other countries were denying or restricting entry for non-citizens arriving from China in an attempt to stop the virus’s spread, although the WHO has called such measures unnecessary.

 --With assistance from Dong Lyu, Hannah Dormido, John Lauerman and James Paton.